 Transportation

-A common concern in the past has been what to do in case you don’t use all the money you’ve saved in a 529 account.
+A common concern has been what to do if you don’t use all the money in a 529 account.
 This is now less of a potential drawback as the definition of qualified expenses has expanded, and parents have more options than ever on what to do with unused 529 funds.

-When evaluating if a 529 plan is the right option for you, there are pros and cons to 529 plans to consider.
+When evaluating whether a 529 plan is right for you, there are benefits and drawbacks to consider.

 - Minor impact on financial aid eligibility – When a dependent student or one of their parents owns a 529 plan account, there is a minimal impact on the student’s financial aid eligibility compared to other account types.